Move for Meals 2026

 What exactly is this event?

-Think of it as a virtual walkathon: participants will walk, run, and/or bike and raise funds to support Food & Friends- but the difference is, you can do these activities at any time during the month of October, wherever you would like, instead of a one-day event at a specific location.
-Just track your activities on the event platform manually or by recording with Strava!
+Think of it as a virtual walkathon: participants will walk, run, and/or bike and raise funds to support Food & Friends- but the difference is, you can do these activities at any time during the month of September, wherever you would like, instead of a one-day event at a specific location.
+You can track your activities on the event platform manually or by recording with Strava if you want to compete with others!

 When we fundraise, do the donations need to match the miles or time we walk/run/bike?